-The SA bank spread impacts shown in Table 28 are sizeable for exposures to Corporates under both BCBS 307 and BCBS 347.
+The SA bank spread impacts shown in Table 34 are sizeable for exposures to Corporates under both BCBS 307, BCBS 347 and BCBS 424.
 Under BCBS 347, the spread for Corporates rises by 38 basis points for all SA banks when a CET1 capital target is employed and by 57 basis points when a total capital target is used.
-SA bank spreads for Commercial Mortgages drop by 12 basis points with a CET1 target ratio when a total capital target ratio is employed under BCBS 347.
+SA bank spreads for Commercial Mortgages drop by 12 basis when a total capital target ratio is employed under BCBS 347.
+Under BCBS 424, the spread for Corporates rises 2 basis points for all SA banks when a CET 1 capital target is employed and by 3 basis points when a total capital target is use.
+SA bank spreads for Commercial Mortgages drop by 19 basis points when a total capital target ratio is employed under BCBS 424.
+SA bank spreads for Residential Mortgages drop by 14 basis points when a total capital target ratio is employed under BCBS 424.